dd-hebert/uv_pro/docs/quickstart.rst

 the situation, further adjustments to other :attr:`~uv_pro.process.Dataset.baseline` parameters are needed to achieve a better fit.

-In general, the default ``"narrow"`` window size works well when the dips in the absorbance are sharp.
+In general, a ``"narrow"`` window size works well when the dips in the absorbance are sharp.
 If the dips are more broad, a ``"wide"`` window may be necessary.
 Keep in mind that using a wider window has a side effect: more spectra will be categorized as  :attr:`~uv_pro.process.Dataset.outliers` and removed from the final plot.
-However, this is primarily a concern when working with smaller datasets that contain fewer spectra.
+However, this is usually only a concern when working with smaller datasets with few spectra.

 ..
 Note::
-    Low signal outlier detection can be skipped with the ``"none"`` option.
-This may be useful when processing spectra with very low absorbance across a majority of measured wavelengths.
+    By default, low signal outlier detection is not performed.

 Exponential Fitting
 -------------------